opencarecc/rehub/_posts/2017-05-03-mir-application-rehub.md

 ---
 layout: post
 title: "opencare MIR application - reHub"
-subtitle: "prova prova prova"
+subtitle: "On 3rd of May 2017 we submitted our application to the <b>CALL FOR MAKERS - opencare Maker In Residence.</b>"
 date: 2017-05-03 11:13:04 +0200
-image: /rehub/assets/RH-post-img-application.jpg
+image: "/rehub/assets/RH-post-img-application.jpg"
-categories: news
+categories: ["news"]
 by: "Silvia"
 published: true
-excerpt: On 3rd of May 2017 we submitted our application to the <b>CALL FOR MAKERS - opencare Maker In Residence.</b>
+excerpt: "On 3rd of May 2017 we submitted our application to the <b>CALL FOR MAKERS - opencare Maker In Residence.</b>"
 lang: en
 ref: mir-application-rehub
 ---